The Tesla Model X is a fully electric SUV to die for

 - Long Range

-The Long Range Model X – with a 100 kWh battery – can go about 284 miles before it needs charging.
+The Long Range Model X – with a 100 kWh battery – can go about 284 miles (real world range) before it needs charging.
 Of all the electric cars on the market today, only the Long Range and Performance versions of the Model S and Model 3 can go further.

-The Model X Performance version has a slightly reduced range of 270 miles (real-world) compared to the Long Range Model X, but it makes up for it with acceleration.
-0-60 mph is a phenomenal 3.4 seconds.
+The Model X Performance version has a slightly reduced range of 270 miles compared to the Long Range Model X, but it makes up for it with acceleration.
+0-60 mph is a phenomenal 2.7 seconds.
+This is known as ‘Ludicrous Mode’.

 Tesla Model X – UK Price